 The second reason to brush first is to clean the biggest surfaces, the teeth and along the gum line, first.
-Whether you’re focus is on disrupting bad bugs, removing plaque from teeth, or stimulating gum tissue, taking care of this important step first makes sense.
+Whether your focus is on disrupting thug bugs, removing plaque from teeth, or stimulating gum tissue, taking care of this important step first makes sense.

-While we’re here talking about brushing, here’s an article that details 3 ways to keep bad bugs from growing on your toothbrush.
+While we’re here talking about brushing, here’s an article that details 3 ways to keep thug bugs from growing on your toothbrush.

 And last on brushing, for those of you like us who tend to ponder questions that our culture just takes as gospel, here’s a fun article that dives into how long we should brush our teeth.
 (A second title for this article could be ‘Whoever proclaimed 2 minutes was the golden rule for brushing anyway?)